What are the types of leukemia?

 Acute lymphocytic leukemia is the most common kind of leukemia.
 It usually occurs in young children but can also occur in adults.
 It’s sometimes called acute lymphoblastic leukemia.

 ALL starts in the lymphoid cells of the bone marrow.
-It often spreads quickly to the blood in other parts of the body, such as:
+It often spreads quickly to the blood in other parts of the body, which may include the central nervous system (brain and spinal cord), liver, lymph nodes, spleen, or testicles.

 Acute myelogenous leukemia is the most common kind of aggressive leukemia in adults.
 It can also affect children.
 This type of leukemia starts in the myeloid cells of the bone marrow and can spread quickly into the blood.
-From there, AML can spread to:
+From there, AML can spread to the central nervous system (brain and spinal cord), liver, lymph nodes, spleen, or testicles.

 Chronic myelogenous leukemia usually affects adults.
 It’s sometimes called chronic myeloid leukemia.